y4my4my4m/kde-shader-wallpaper/README.md

 - `kpackagetool5 -t Plasma/Wallpaper --upgrade kde-shadertoy-wallpaper`

 #### Uninstall
-- You can uninstall it via KDE's desktop settings otherwise, you can uninstall like this: `kpackagetool5 -t Plasma/Wallpaper --upgrade kde-shadertoy-wallpaper`
+- You can uninstall it via KDE's desktop settings otherwise, you can uninstall like this: `kpackagetool5 -t Plasma/Wallpaper --remove kde-shadertoy-wallpaper`

 ### Repo: